TanakaChingonzo/TanakaChingonzo.github.io/_posts/2017-07-17-thank-you-for-doing-this-to-me.markdown

 ---
-title:  Thank you for teaching me how to speak.
+title:  This is what you did to me.
 subtitle: "Thank you."
 author: "Tanaka Chingonzo"
 date:   2017-07-17 11:12:12